The first fighting game that I took seriously was Street Fighter IV. The year was 2009, and it’s fair to say that I was a bit of a scrub.

 This is partly due to the audible feedback you get when you hit a button.
-Hitting a button on a pad just doesn’t feel as responsive.
+As a result, hitting a button on a pad doesn’t feel as responsive.

-That’s why I tend to learn things reasonably quicker when playing on an arcade stick.
+I learn things reasonably quicker when playing on an arcade stick.

 Comfort is important, especially for longer gaming sessions.
 In my experience, playing on a stick is much more comfortable than playing on a pad.

 The reason for this is quite simple.
-On pad, depending on how you play, most of the time you are going to be using your thumbs.
-This isn’t everyone, but this is what I do anyway.
+On the pad, depending on how you play, most of the time, you are going to be using your thumbs.
+Of course, this isn’t everyone, but I do this anyway.

-After a while, my thumbs get pretty sore trying to execute all the moves and inputs.
+After a while, my thumbs get sore trying to execute all the moves and inputs.

 It’s usually only a matter of time before I will get Hadoken blisters after a long session using the D-pad.